collective/Products.FacultyStaffDirectory/src/Products/FacultyStaffDirectory/README.txt

 Thanks

-    Special thanks to Andreas Jung for his early testing and reminding us that, yes, people do live outside the United States.
+    Special thanks to Andreas Jung for his early testing, code contributions, and reminding us that, yes, people do live outside the United States.

 Support